 *NOTE* the teacher should make sure that the students read and understand these questions BEFORE the students listen for the answers.
 If the student is listening and trying to read the questions, it makes the task that much more difficult.

 Third listen: Check your answers.
 Often times, there will still be a few questions that the students missed the answer to.
 This is also good for boosting students’ confidence as they now can understand a good deal of the listening.

 *NOTE* If students still don’t have the answers at this point, don’t simply answer for them.
 Use the tapescript in the back of the book and have them look for the answers.
 Usually, when they see the answer in print a lightbulb goes off and the student says “aha!”.

 Before and after the listening activity

-There are also a few simple things that a teacher can do before an activity to help students out.
+There are also a few simple things that a teacher can do before the activity to help students out.
 One simple thing that is often overlooked is to pre-teach difficult vocabulary.
-I usually look at the tapescript and choose a list of key words that my students will likely have trouble with.
-I make sure to teach these words through pictures, explanations and examples before we listen the first time.
+I usually look at the tapescript and choose a list of keywords that my students will likely have trouble with.
+I make sure to teach these words through pictures, explanations, and examples before we listen the first time.